ievapudz/Course_Work/README.md

 - [x] Visualise generated embeddings for a random sample of training dataset.
 - [x] Visualise generated embeddings for validation dataset.
 - [x] Visualise generated embeddings for testing dataset.
+- [ ] Remove variant effect scale from the PCA visualisation.
 - [ ] Separate modules in `classificator.ipynb` for an easier usage of its functionalities in the future.
 - [ ] Construct a simple neural network (a single layer perceptron).
 - [ ] Construct another simple neural network (with a single hidden layer 1DCNN, RELU) with a softmax activation function as an output.